privong/papers-in-markdown/aastex62/demo.md

 We then demonstrate how to include images ([Section @sec:images]), tables ([Section @sec:tables]), and citations ([Section @sec:citations]).
 We the conclude by discussing some practical considerations for this paper writing process ([Section @sec:notes]).

-Throughout we assume the reader is familar with Markdown and do not discuss mMarkdown's text formatting.
+Throughout we assume the reader is familiar with Markdown and do not discuss markdown's text formatting.
 Instead we discuss the general behavior of the template file and actions which are necessary for generating \aastex-compatible output.

 The Markdown file, `pandoc` invocation, and associated filters used to create the \TeX\ for this document are available at: <https://github.com/privong/papers-in-markdown>.